ngu04/raspberrypi-reaction-test/README.md

  sudo java -jar gpio.jar
  ```

-This is my basic scala solution for the problem without over complicating it.
+This is my scala reaction tester application solution on Raspberry.